 Coffee shop in town with sit-down or take away options

 Delicious ice cream shop in town to fill your ice cream craving after a day in the sun

-Grab a taste of the local cuisine here, picking from the assortment of cornish pasties available.
-A cornish pasty is typically filled with steak, onions, and potatoes in a large puff pastry
+Grab a taste of the local cuisine here, picking from the assortment of Cornish pasties available.

 Transportation and Accommodations

 Things to do and see